apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Man killed during FBI raid in connection with threats against Biden, other officials**
+**EG5 now dominant COVID variant in US.
+Here's what to know**

-You can read more about it [here](https://abcnews.go.com/Politics/man-killed-fbi-raid-connection-threats-biden-officials/story?id=102138966).
+You can read more about it [here](https://abc7ny.com/new-covid-variant-eg5-omicron-cdc/13619914/).

 ## Requirements
 - Python 3.8